nikgil/SteveCoin/README.md

 What I hope to accomplish in the end is a simulator for cryptocoins, with possible (and this is far fetched) ability to convert this between servers over BungeeCord.

 # Current state of plugin
-Right now (version 0.0.3) the plugin has the workings of a very simplistic blockchain coin.
-It is integrated with Vault but does not contain any workings to actually function as a plugin.
+Right now (version 0.0.4) the plugin possesses the bare minimum to work.
+It has commands to send coins, listeners for creating wallets, but no saving capability.
-This means there are no commands, listeners or other gameplay features.
+Currently, players can only own one wallet.
 The plugin does not possess multi-world or multi-server (bungeecord) support.